majorregal/TimelessEmulator/README.md

 2. Create a filtered list of applicable additions (similar conditions as in the replacement part).
 For each addition we have to make, roll a value between zero and the total spawn weight of all applicable additions.
 Iterate all applicable additions and check if the iterated addition's spawn weight is bigger than the roll.
 If it is, we have found the addition we'll add, if not subtract the iterated addition's spawn weight from the roll and continue iterating.
 3. This step is the same as step 3 from the replacement part.
 We check how many stats are associated with the addition and roll each of them.

-## The Random Number Generator
+## The Pseudo Random Number Generator

-The game uses a modified version of the [TinyMT32](https://datatracker.ietf.org/doc/html/draft-ietf-tsvwg-tinymt32) random number generator for all things related to the Timeless Jewel mechanic.
+The game uses a modified version of the [TinyMT32](https://datatracker.ietf.org/doc/html/draft-ietf-tsvwg-tinymt32) pseudo random number generator for all things related to the Timeless Jewel mechanic.
 The game's version has a different internal state size, a modified `tinymt32_next_state` function and uses the parameters `mat1`, `mat2` and `tmat` a bit differently than the original algorithm.

+The seed used for the pseudo random generator is a array of two 4 byte unsigned integers.
+The first is the `graph_id` and the second the `jewel_seed` (cast to a 4 byte value).

 ## Notes